pedrocvm/weather_app/README.md

 	</kbd>
 </p>

-However, there is an Autocomplete input in which the user can enter any address of any city in the world.
+<p>However, there is an Autocomplete input in which the user can enter any address of any city in the world.</p?

 <p align="center">
 	<kbd>